-How Reverse Dieting Works and Weight Loss?
+How Reverse Dieting Works For Weight Loss?

 Calories in, calories out is a concept known to many in the fitness world.
 It can be translated to when you eat more calories than you burn, you gain more weight, and when you eat fewer calories than you burn, you lose weight.
 One’s energy balance is a balance between what energy is consumed compared to what is used.
 A few different factors that affect energy intake and energy output are:

-Energy intake (3)
+Energy Intake (3)

 1. Appetite: This is usually affected by one’s hormones.
 The more appetite you have, the more energy you are likely to consume in the form of food.